Auroraz116/auroraz116.github.io/_pages/projects.md

 - &nbsp; Built a dynamic model of a quadrotor and implemented geometric nonlinear controller with PD control and implemented Dijkstra and A* algorithms to find the shortest path to the goal
 - &nbsp; Generated trajectory using mininum snap with inequility constraints and cost optimization, achieving collision-free and high speed (4.1m/s) quadrotor control
+- &nbsp; Implemented Kalman filter to predict and update the status of the quadrotor in sensor constrained situations and completed collision-free quadrotor control

 ## Implementation Control and Path Planning algorithms for Robotic Arm Manipulation
 *2024.3 - 2024.5*